death doula

 I have communicated it to the people I trust.

 Your body will indeed register these phrases as safety.
-Not because death suddenly feels fine, but because the unknown becomes slightly less unknown.
+Death does not suddenly feel fine, the unknown becomes slightly less unknown.
 You have turned the scrambling into orientation and the bracing into breathing.
 I have been ever so grateful to have watched this shift happen over and over.
 Someone shows up with me carrying so many years of avoidance.
-Their shoulders are tight, their breath is shallow, their mind spinning with "I know this is something I am supposed to do but I do not know where or how to begin”.
+Their shoulders are tight, their breath is shallow, their mind spinning with the knowing that preparation is something they are supposed to do but unclear as to where or how to begin.

 small bird sitting on the edge of a pine branch